 Carleton’s strong and dynamic partnerships with local institutions in a wide number of fields is unique.
 Situated in the National Capital Region, Ottawa-Gatineau provides exceptional access for cultural work experience at all levels — municipal, provincial, national and international.

-With the addition of a Curatorial Studies Diploma, Carleton’s School for Studies in Arts and Culture will surely develop capable and well-rounded students of high value to employers in the National Capital Region, and across Canada. – Guy Berthiaume, Librarian and Archivist of Canada, Library and Archives Canada
+With the addition of a Curatorial Studies Diploma, Carleton’s Institute for Comparative Studies in Literature, Art and Culture will surely develop capable and well-rounded students of high value to employers in the National Capital Region, and across Canada. – Guy Berthiaume, Librarian and Archivist of Canada, Library and Archives Canada

-The 2017 fall term placements include the National Gallery of Canada, Canadian Museum of History, National Library and Archives Canada, Ottawa Art Gallery, Canadian Museum of Nature and Carleton University Art Gallery.
 The projects span museum management, exhibition preparation and research, educational programming and film archiving.
+Partnering institutions have included National Gallery of Canada, Canadian Museum of History, National Library and Archives Canada, Ottawa Art Gallery, Canadian Museum of Nature and Carleton University Art Gallery.
+Consult our Practicum Partners page for a more extensive list.

 “This program has allowed me to work as a curatorial assistant at the Canadian War Museum and to really develop my theoretical knowledge which while continue to inform my curatorial practice.” – Sarafina Pagnotta, Ph.D.
 Candidate

 Students in the Curatorial Program are permitted to count practica completed in the course of their MA studies in other departments against their diploma, provided they submit a report relevant to curatorial work.